 - When the DEI related to the active Timekeepers within a law firm or the utilization of Timekeepers fall under designated thresholds.

-DEI is a core port of the Litify product and is seamlessly integrated with the Litify ELM solution.
-Learn more about Litify ELM here or request a demo below.
+DE&I is a core port of the Litify product and is seamlessly integrated with the Litify ELM solution.
+Learn more about Litify ELM here or request a demo today.